Making soap uses strong alkali (caustic soda) which can be dangerous if not used correctly. It can cause severe burns

 Call 111 (medical emergency) immediately if you or another person ingest caustic soda/lye or splash lye in the eye!

 If you splash lye on your skin, rinse under cold water for at least 15 minutes.
 In case of severe burns, go to your nearest A&E (Accident and Emergency) or call 111 (NZ)!

 Safety is important!
 Make sure that you and others stay safe by taking the following precautions:

 - Always store caustic soda in its original, correctly labelled, secure container away from children.

-- Do not make soap if you will be distracted or have children or pets running around.
+- Do not make soap if you are likely to be distracted or have children or pets running around.

 - Never leave the caustic soda or prepared lye unattended!

-- Never pre-make your lye! unless you are experienced enough to know how to master-batch.
+- Don’t pre-make your lye! unless you are experienced enough to know how to master-batch.
 Always make just enough as you need.

 - Always work in a well-ventilated area and do not breathe in the fumes!

 - Protect your eyes from splashes by wearing protective goggles.

 - Keep your soap making equipment separate from your cooking equipment, particularly plastic and silicone tools, which can take on the scent of the fragrances.

 - Don’t fill the soap pot more than half full to avoid splashes and spillages when mixing.

 - Always measure oils and caustic soda by weight and not by volume!
 Weight (grams, ounces) is more accurate than volume (mls, cups, spoons)

 - And lastly, always test your soap before selling it or giving it away as gifts!